 This genus from the mustard family contains many plants grown for their scented blooms.

-Many strains are available (most of them hybrids), ranging from under 1 ft. to as tall as 3 ft., from 10 to 16 in. wide.
+Many strains are available (most of them hybrids), ranging from under 1 feet to as tall as 3 feet., from 10 to 16 inches wide.
 Taller selections are best for cutting.